brandur/sorg/content/nanoglyphs/031-api-docs.md

 * We use Go docstrings for documentation.
 Go doc convention dictates that the name of the struct/field start a docstring like `// SchemaExample produces a schema example`.
 That sucks, so we don't do it, which means that our docstrings that go to API don't follow convention.
 Not a huge problem, but worth pointing out.

 * When reading Go code, it's not necessarily obvious which doc strings will be emitted publicly and which ones won't.
-Once you understand the process it's pretty apparent (any docs on an endpoint, request, or response are going to OpenAPI), but it's hard for a new contributor to know this happening.
+Once you understand the process it's pretty apparent (any docs on an endpoint, request, or response are going to OpenAPI), but it's hard for a new contributor to know this is happening.

 * Go's lack of support for some higher-level language features make some things difficult.
 For example, Go has no concept of an enum, but we would like enums in our OpenAPI/docs.
-We're able to accomplish it through a complicated introspection process that involves looking for "enum-like" types [1], and that works pretty well, but writing it wasn't exactly easy.
+We're able to accomplish it through an introspection process that involves looking for "enum-like" types [1], and that works pretty well, but writing it wasn't exactly easy, and it's more complex than we'd like.

 ---